mainmatter/playbook/src/project-procedure/digital-products/README.md

 up-front to create brand guidelines (if none exist) and establish variables such as typography, color, and spacing.

-Next, create mid-fidelity wireframes of the first user story to convert the functionality to concrete UI elements, but without potentially distracting stylistic details of high-fidelity designs.
-Once the wireframes are agreed upon by all relevant stakeholders, mockups of the user story can be created.
+Next, create mid-fidelity wireframes of the first feature concept to convert the functionality to concrete UI elements, but without potentially distracting stylistic details of high-fidelity designs.
+Once the wireframes are agreed upon by all relevant stakeholders, mockups of the feature concept can be created.
 Use the visual foundation developed previously as a base to style the mockups, creating UI components with future reusability in mind.
 As the design grows, reuse components as often as possible to ensure consistency and efficiency in the